Extravenger/OSEPlayground/03 - CLM & Applocker Bypass/3 - MSBuild/README.md

-### CLM Bypass
+## Constrained Language Mode (CLM) Bypass

-- The source file `clm-bypass.xml` can be used to bypass CLM and obtain FullLanguage mode within the same session, transfer to victim and run:
+- The `clm-bypass.xml` source file enables bypassing Constrained Language Mode (CLM) to achieve FullLanguage mode within the same session.
+To utilize, transfer the file to the target system and execute:
   - `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\msbuild.exe clm-bypass.xml`

-### Process Hollowing (can run 32bit shellcode aswell! with Framework64.)
+## Process Hollowing

-- The file `hollow.xml` can be used to perform process hollowing, very stable and bypass defender, transfer to victim and run:
+- The `hollow.xml` file facilitates process hollowing, offering a stable method capable of executing both 32-bit and 64-bit shellcode while evading Windows Defender detection.
+To deploy, transfer the file to the target system and execute:
   - `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\msbuild.exe hollow.xml`
-- *NOTE: shellcode is XOR'd with key: 0xfa*
+  - **Note**: The shellcode is XOR-encrypted with the key `0xfa`.

-### Process Injection (can run 32bit shellcode aswell! with Framework64.)
+## Process Injection

-- The file `processInjection.xml` can be used to perform process injection, very stable and bypass defender, transfer to victim and run:
+- The `processInjection.xml` file supports process injection, providing a reliable mechanism for executing both 32-bit and 64-bit shellcode while bypassing Windows Defender.
+To implement, transfer the file to the target system and execute:
   - `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\msbuild.exe inject.xml`
-- *NOTE: shellcode is XOR'd with key: 0xfa*
+  - **Note**: The shellcode is XOR-encrypted with the key `0xfa`.

-### Shellcode Runner
+## Shellcode Execution

-- The file `shellcodeRunner.xml` used to inject and execute shellcode to the current process, transfer to victim and run:
+- The `shellcodeRunner.xml` file is designed to inject and execute shellcode within the current process.
+To use, transfer the file to the target system and execute:
   - `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\msbuild.exe shellcodeRunner.xml`
-- *NOTE: shellcode is XOR'd with key: 0xfa*
+  - **Note**: The shellcode is XOR-encrypted with the key `0xfa`.